BasilAboSaleem/education-platform-nodejs/README.md

   - View enrolled courses with details and progress
   - Browse and search all courses on the platform
   - Payment system with history view
+  - **Notification System**:
+    - A dedicated page to view all received notifications.
+    - Automatic notifications are triggered in the following scenarios:
+      - When the student enrolls in any course → the **teacher** of that course receives a notification.
+      - When the student completes a payment → the **admin** receives a notification.

 ## 🛠️ Tech Stack